Email FacebookTwitterMenu burgerClose thin

 • Permitting rollovers from a 529 qualified tuition program to an ABLE account (when the designated beneficiary of both accounts is the same person)

-An ABLE account is not specifically a retirement savings account.
-Instead, it’s designed to make the financial burden of paying for expenses related to disability easier to bear while offering some tax benefits to savers.
+ABLE accounts don’t function as retirement savings accounts.
+Instead, ABLE accounts help reduce the financial burden of paying for expenses related to disability easier to bear while offering some tax benefits to savers.

 How an ABLE Account Works

 An ABLE account works by allowing a designated beneficiary to save money for disability expenses on a tax-advantaged basis.
-Designated beneficiaries are allowed one ABLE account but anyone may contribute to the account on behalf of the beneficiary.
-Contributions made by someone else are subject to the annual gift tax exclusion limit, which is $16,000 for individuals and $32,000 for married couples filing a joint return.
+Each designated beneficiary may open one ABLE account but anyone may contribute to the account on behalf of the beneficiary.
+Contributions made by others follow the annual gift tax exclusion.
+For 2025, the limit is $19,000 for individuals and $38,000 for married couples filing jointly.
 Again, this is largely similar to the way a 529 plan works.

 • Education